Travel Tips for International Students

 - View Travel Advisories issued by the U.S. Department of State

-- Speak to the International Office if you have any concerns about your status or travel plans.
-You can schedule an appointment with a DSO using the International Office Appointment Scheduler.
+- Speak to a DSO if you have any concerns about your status or travel plans.

 When traveling within the United States, be sure you have with you (not in your suitcase) these items:

 - Passport valid at least 6 months into the future

 - Governmental ID, if applicable (example: driver's license)

 There is heightened security not only at all border crossings, Border Patrol interior checkpoints, but also at bus terminals, train terminals and airports throughout the United States.
 Police from different agencies are patrolling these areas and you may be stopped and questioned randomly.

 A person without valid travel documents can be arrested, threatened with deportation and taken into ICE custody.